 Technology can’t provide the art but it can relieve a lot of the cerebral load, save you time and provide pinpoint accuracy.

-Assistive Interpretation opens up a world of possibilities for audiologists.
+Assistive Interpretation of audiograms opens up a world of possibilities for audiologists.
 At a touch of a button, you can get a suggested interpretation based on multiple standards to give you an accurate and encompassing view.

 You could memorise every available standard and calculate every datapoint yourself but it is likely not on your priority list.
 What you want is actionable data.